Does Making Tax Digital for VAT affect me?

 What is ‘functional compatible software’?

 The software you use to keep your digital VAT records will have to communicate with the HMRC’s systems to allow you to file your VAT returns.

 If your accounting software is only installed on your office computer you might need to update it.

 If you’re using cloud-based accounting software and can access your VAT data at any time and from anywhere it will probably automatically update to meet the requirements for MTD.

 Check with your supplier in advance to confirm that your software will meet the requirements of MTD for VAT.

 For your information...

-MTD for income tax for self-employed people, partnerships and people who receive income from property could be introduced from April 2020, although the regulations have not yet been agreed.
+MTD for income tax for self-employed people, partnerships and people who receive income from property will be introduced from April 2024, although not all details have been released yet.
 You can find more helpful information on the Chartered Institute of Taxation website.